vblanco20-1/vulkan-guide/docs/extra-chapter/abstracting_descriptors.md

 With it sorted, we can now try to find it in the hashmap.
 If we find it, we return the already created layout.
 If we cant find it, we create a new layout, add it to the cache, and then return it.

-The hashmap doesnt work without the operators, so now we implement them.
+The hashmap doesn't work without the operators, so now we implement them.
 For equality, we are going to do this
 ```cpp
 bool DescriptorLayoutCache::DescriptorLayoutInfo::operator==(const DescriptorLayoutInfo& other) const{